nvdaes/emule/readme.md

 ## Changes for 1.2 ##
 *	 When moving to the IRC messages, the selected text is reported properly.
-*	 Minor changes to simplify the add-on source code.

 ## Changes for 1.1 ##
 *	 Fixed bug in eMule item under NVDA's help menu, when the user config folder name contains non latin characters.